All Israel

 Amit Segal, possibly Israel’s most influential right-wing journalist, wrote that family members of Feldstein said he was being held under terrorist-like conditions, in a wing with 15 Arab terror suspects.

 “He is not a terrorist and did not kill anyone.
 I have said and will say as many times as necessary that in this war there are many who leak and many who circumvent the censorship, even from within the security establishment itself.
-The excessive motivation of the prosecutor's office is subject to a big question mark and I can only hope that there are no political motives here,” she added.
+The excessive motivation of the prosecutor's office is subject to a big question mark and I can only hope that there are no political motives here,” she said.

 “Anyone who holds democracy dear to their heart should be very disturbed by this.”